EGuo2004/EricGuoWorkshopRepo/24_LAMP/README.md

-# how-to :: Provision a Digital Ocean Droplet
+# how-to :: Provision a Digital Ocean Droplet with UBuntu and Apache
 ---
 ## Overview